Double Your Quality

 The Pareto chart tells us to focus on activity A to optimize our results.
 Later, we can turn our focus to activities D and C, or we can initiate teams to work on C and D to maximize our benefit.

 Tip: Narrow your focus, then choose the team.
 It's virtually impossible to choose the right team members to solve the problem before you've narrowed your focus.
 This is why so many teams get in trouble: teams form before they know what problem to solve.
 If you have one person from all five activities, they can never reach consensus on what to solve.
 If they do choose Activity A, then you no longer have the right people on the team to solve the problem.

 Remember the 4-50 rule: 4% of the business creates over 50% of the defects.
 By narrowing your focus, you will maximize your benefits while minimizing your costs.
 You'll also minimize the number of people tied up in solving your key business problems.
 Everyone else can keep working to meet customer needs.

 Set a BHAG - Big Hairy Audacious Goal.
 This might be a 50% reduction in defects in a core process or moving up to the next higher level of Sigma.
 BHAGs make you focus and take quantum leaps, not incremental steps in improvement.
 Why spend a fortune when you can maximize your results with a minimum of investment?

-The journey to Six Sigma takes time.
+The journey to Six Sigma takes time, but it doesn't have to take months to solve a problem.
 So you can start now or wait for your competition to force you to get started.
 But if you wait, you may always lag behind.
 Haven't you waited long enough to get started by making a focused investment in achieving dramatic results?